-- The analytical writing section comprises of two essays where you have to construct a well-reasoned argument with supporting examples, as well as examine and analyse someone else’s claims
+- The GRE Analytical writing section comprises of two essays where you have to construct a well-reasoned argument with supporting examples, as well as examine and analyse someone else’s claims

-- The quantitative aptitude section tests logic related to numbers, problem solving and data interpretation skills
+- The GRE Quantitative aptitude section tests logic related to numbers, problem solving and data interpretation skills

 Overall, the entire exam is based on the cumulative knowledge that a graduate studies aspirant is expected to have accumulated over the years.
 It judges your critical analysis skills which are paramount to completing your dissertation successfully.

 It is for these reasons that Universities have made GRE scores a relatively important part of the application process.
-And to comply with their requirements, answering GRE (and answering it well) is important.
+And to comply with their requirements, attempting GRE (and scoring well) is important.